Woman who fell and died at Ohio Stadium during OSU graduation ceremony identified

 The coroner's office said the woman was identified through fingerprints.

-According to a report in the Akron Beacon Journal, the woman is from Georgia, and she is the mother of one of the graduates.
+Counseling is available for those in our community who need support.
+Students should call 614-292-5766 and press 2 for immediate assistance after hours.
+Faculty and staff should call 1-800-678-6265.
+If you or someone you know is experience suicidal thoughts or in crisis, we urge you to contact the National Suicide Prevention Lifeline by dialing 988."

-Graduates and staff members at the university were disappointed OSU didn't acknowledge the death during the three-hour event.
+On Monday, a day before the woman was identified, graduates and staff members at the university were critical of the way the school handled the tragedy during the event.

 A university spokesperson told News 5 that the school remained silent on the matter "out of respect for the family during an evolving public safety response."